home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 The `heating_type` can either be `auto` to automatically find the most suitable type for your device or one of `gas`, `oil`, `pellets`, `heatpump`, `fuelcell`, `hybrid`.

-Important: the redirect URI that you configure requires that you perform the initial setup on a device that has the 'ViCare' application installed.
-If your device does not know how to handle the `vicare://` URL you will receive a 'Invalid credentials' notification and the setup procedure will fail.
-This means: install 'ViCare' on your phone and setup the integration from your phone.
+Important: the redirect URI that you configure requires that you perform the initial setup on a device that has the ViCare application installed.
+If your device does not know how to handle the `vicare://` URL, you will receive an **Invalid credentials** notification and the setup procedure will fail.
+This means: install the ViCare app on your phone and set up the integration from your phone.

 Multiple device instances might be generated depending on the number of burners and/or circuits of your installation.
 If there is more than a single instance all devices are suffixed with the circuit or burner ID.